active-place

 The Sunset Strip

-There may be no greater concentration anywhere of the young, hip and beautiful than in the bars and clubs of this infamous stretch of road.
-The 2.6-kilometre strip of Sunset Boulevard is situated in the lively city of West Hollywood and upholds that lively city's reputation as a nightlife hotspot.
-From the heights of swanky hotel rooftops like the Mondrian’s SkyBar and the Tower Bar at Sunset Tower Hotel, to the glam-grunge of rock clubs like The Viper Room and Whisky a Go Go, there’s a setting to suit your style and mood.
-In addition to venues that showcase artists ranging from indie singer/songwriters to major-label headliners, there are iconic comedy clubs such as The Laugh Factory and the Comedy Store.
-Or head to The Roxy—where Rocky Horror Picture Show premiered in 1974—for live music in an intimate, 500-capacity venue.
-Sunset Strip isn’t just rock and roll.
-Spend the afternoon shopping at Sunset Plaza, which contains more than 20 stores, including Armani Exchange and H&M. Book lovers, don’t miss the iconic Book Soup, LA’s largest independent bookshop, with floor-to-ceiling shelves that contain more than 60,000 titles, many of which are limited edition. https://www.visitcalifornia.com/au/attraction/sunset-strip
+There's probably no place on Earth that attracts the young, trendy, and stunning quite like the bars and clubs along this legendary stretch of road.
+Sunset Boulevard, a 2.6-kilometer strip in the bustling city of West Hollywood, proudly maintains the city's reputation as a nightlife hotspot.
+From the chic heights of hotel rooftops like the Mondrian's SkyBar and the elegant Tower Bar at Sunset Tower Hotel, to the gritty glam of rock clubs such as The Viper Room and Whisky a Go Go, there's a spot to match every style and mood.
+The venues here are as diverse as the artists they host, ranging from indie singer-songwriters to major-label headliners.
+Comedy enthusiasts will find iconic spots like The Laugh Factory and the Comedy Store irresistible.
+Don’t miss The Roxy either, a legendary venue where the Rocky Horror Picture Show made its debut in 1974, offering live music in an intimate, 500-capacity setting.
+But Sunset Strip isn’t all about rock and roll.
+Spend your afternoon exploring Sunset Plaza, home to over 20 stores, including Armani Exchange and H&M. For book lovers, the iconic Book Soup awaits, boasting floor-to-ceiling shelves with more than 60,000 titles, many of them rare editions.
+This is LA's largest independent bookstore and a must-visit for any literary enthusiast.
+And if you're a fan of people-watching, you'll find no shortage of characters here, from aspiring actors to seasoned rockers.
+Each visit to Sunset Strip is a chance to witness a slice of Hollywood history in the making.

 unLiked